openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

     Replaces all Result nodes in graph with YoloRegion->Result nodes chain.
     YoloRegion node attributes are taken from configuration file
     """
-    replacement_id = 'TFYOLO'  # the identifier matching the "id" attribute in the JSON file
+    replacement_id = 'TFYOLO'  # The identifier matching the "id" attribute in the JSON file.

     def run_after(self):
         return [NoOpEraser, StandaloneConstEraser]